julianocosta89/smells-like-clean-telemetry/README.md

                                 │
                                 ▼
                        ┌──────────────────┐    ┌─────────────────┐
                        │  OpenTelemetry   │───▶│     Datadog     │
                        │    Collector     │    │  and/or Jaeger  │
                        └──────────────────┘    └─────────────────┘
 ```

 All services expose the same API:

-- `GET /coordinates/:city/:country` - Get coordinates for a city/country pair
+- `GET /songs/:title/:artist` - Get song metadata for a title/artist pair
-- Returns cached data from PostgreSQL or fetches from OpenStreetMap API
+- Returns cached data from PostgreSQL or fetches from MusicBrainz API

 ## Prerequisites